geudde/attic-chest/pages/13.reference/01.porden/docs.md

 If they delay the fight, our cause is won,<br>
 If they provoke it, need we wish to shun?

-“’Tis for the coward, treacherous, cold, or weak,
+“’Tis for the coward, treacherous, cold, or weak,<br>
-Of caution, danger, doubt, defence, to speak;
+Of caution, danger, doubt, defence, to speak;<br>
-Lord of a thousand hosts, a thousand lands,
+Lord of a thousand hosts, a thousand lands,<br>
-This bolder plan our martial prince demands,
+This bolder plan our martial prince demands,<br>
-This, while his prudence gives it strength and weight, il Shall add new glories to our prosperous state."
+This, while his prudence gives it strength and weight,<br>
+Shall add new glories to our prosperous state.”

 He ceased: in evil hour the listening throng
 Their praises of this artful speech prolong;